-This work is supported in part by a Student Fellowship from the Andrew J. Semesco Foundation, Ocala, FL.
+This work is supported in part by funding from the Andrew J. Semesco Foundation, Ocala, FL.

 Harrandah AM, Mora RA, and Chan EKL.
 Emerging microRNAs in cancer diagnosis, progression, and immune surveillance.
 Cancer Lett.
 2018; 438:126-132.

 Park YP, Jin L, Bennett KB, Wang D, Fredenburg KM, Tseng JE, Chang LJ, Huang J, and Chan EKL.
 CD70 as a target for chimeric antigen receptor T cells in head and neck squamous cell carcinoma.
 Oral Oncol.
 2018; 78:145-150.

 Harrandah, A., Fitzpatrick, S.G., Smith, M.H., Wang, D., Cohen, D.M., and Chan, E.K.
 MicroRNA-375 as a Biomarker for Malignant Transformation in Oral Lesions.
 Oral Surg Oral Med Oral Pathol Oral Radiol.
 2016; 122(6):743-752.e1.

 Jung, H.M., Benarroch, Y., and Chan, E.K.
 Anti-cancer drugs reactivate tumor suppressor miR-375 expression in tongue cancer cells.
 J Cell Biochem.
 2015; 116:836-43.

 Libório-Kimura, T.N., Jung, H.M., and Chan, E.K. miR-494 represses HOXA10 expression and inhibits cell proliferation in oral cancer.
 Oral Oncol.
 2015; 51:151-7.